RSamaium/RPG-JS/readme.md

 * Battle System
 * Animation (must improve the spritesheet)
 * Must complete the main menu
+* Provide the means to customize data sharing with the client
 * Chat GUI
 * Guild GUI